-All interest and investment income on unrestricted funds must be offset against interest expense on Schedule IV, line 18.
+All interest and investment income on unrestricted funds must be offset against interest expense on Schedule IV, line 17.
 Income/settlements such as, but not limited to those received from insurance companies or as the result of legal action must be offset against the applicable expense on Schedule IV.

 The expense related to renting out a portion of the facility is not allowable.
-This would include rental of quarters to employees or others who are not SLF residents (i.e., renting space to a pharmacy).
-If facility space has been rented out, adjustments to the following cost centers on page 3 must be made when applicable: utilities, maintenance, insurance, building and improvement cost, depreciation, interest and taxes.
+This would include rental of quarters to employees or others who are not inpatients (i.e., renting space to a pharmacy).
+If facility space has been rented out, adjustments to the following cost centers must be made as is applicable: utilities, maintenance, insurance, building and improvement cost, depreciation, interest and taxes.

-Any items not logically fitting into the given categories should be entered and identified under "other".
+Any items not logically fitting into the given categories should be entered and identified under "other."
 Items listed under "Other Revenue" must be fully explained and detailed on an attached schedule.
-Also indicate whether such "Other Revenue" has been offset against the appropriate expense on Schedule IV by column 5, if applicable.
+Also indicate whether such "Other Revenue" has been offset against the appropriate expense on Schedule V.